Beer Rebranding. Only way to win.

 Current beer drinkers already believe their beer is good.
 Why else are they drinking it?

-It lacks having a unique and meaningful brand position.
 If it doesn’t take those necessary and challenging steps to relevance, it will continue to lose market share.

 Our beer rebranding market study looks at Coors

-Coors beerCoors is one of the most interesting brands of this beer rebranding market study.
+Coors is among the most interesting brands in this beer rebranding market study.
 The “cold” campaign of Coors Light has overtaken Budweiser as the nation’s second-most popular beer.

-There are sure to be congratulations within the MolsonCoors complex.
+There are sure to be congratulations within the Molson Coors complex.
 But they should hold off the celebrating.

 It was only a matter of time until a light beer passed the long-standing Budweiser.

-The top four beer brands in the U.S. – and seven of the top 10 – are light beers, and the ascension of Coors Light mostly reflected the current taste of beer drinkers.
-What we see here is a trend, not a brand-creating preference.
+The top four beer brands in the U.S. – and seven of the top 10 – are light beers, and Coors Light’s ascension mainly reflected the beer drinkers’ current taste.

 What does cold mean?

-Beer market drinkerStill, it’s a fair question.
+Still, it’s a fair question.
 Of all the light beers, why Coors?
 For one thing, the nearest challenger is Miller Lite, and, as we’ve seen, it is stuck finding a way to be more relevant.

 Coors Light ads are identifiable as being from Coors Light when it holds the “cold” position.

-Budweiser’s own Natural and Busch Light are among the next three beers in market share (after Michelob Light).
 But Bud uses them as fighter brands to keep others – such as Miller High Life – from growing.

 Coors light is cold